Home > Minerals & Metallurgy > Welding Positions Explained

 Source: https://www.wcwelding.com/

-We already said that there are four basic welding positions, but if you browse the internet, you can encounter 5G, 5F or 6G, and 6GR marks, and we feel like we owe you an explanation.
-5G and 6G positions are used in pipe welding, and they can be used when joining two pipes with groove welds (G) or when welding pipe to a plate using fillet weld (F).
+As we have acknowledged, four basic welding positions exist, but you may also encounter the specified 5G, 5F, 6G, and 6GR positions in your research.
+These relate to pipe welding specifically.
+The 5G and 6G positions are utilized when joining two pipes via groove welds (G) or when attaching pipe to a plate using a fillet weld (F).

 Pipe Welding Positions